kschuler/ling001/ling001/index.md

 **What if I miss or fail an exam?**
 > We drop your lowest exam score, so this is no problem.
 Just make sure it doesn't happen more than once!

-**Can I turn in my language journal late?**
+**Can I turn in my language journal early or late?**
-Yes, but there is a 5 point per day late penalty.
+Yes and yes.
+There is a 5 point per day penalty for late language journal assignments.